lazarulian/cs35L/notes/lisp.md

 - `(if 0 (cons 3 5)(cons 4 7))` if `0` is nill evaluate `(cons 3 5)` else evaluate`(cons 4 7)`
   - useful as it is cheaper than a function call
+- `(let((arg1 arg2) (arg3 arg4)) command)` goes through each pair until non-nil, and returns the corresponding item to the command
+- `(and arg1 arg2)` evaluates from left to right, if one of the values evaluates to nil, it will return nil.
+Otherwise returns last item
+- `(or arg1 arg2)` finds the first non-nil argument and returns that value

 ### Functions